glmess/uol/Queries validation.md

 ***RQ1: What are the existing approaches to microservices composition ?***

-For RQ1, the reference paper that I selected is "A microservice composition approach based on the choreography of BPMN fragments by Valderas et al (2020).
-From applying snowballing I ended up with a list of 5 papers.
-I could only look examine papers cited in the reference paper in other words backward snowballing, since the paper was published in 2020 it has not been cited yet hence we could not conduct any forward snowballing.
+For RQ1, the reference paper that I selected is "Improving entity linking with ontology alignment for Semantic microservices composition" by Salvadori et al (2017).
+From applying snowballing I ended up with a list of 9 papers out of which 2 papers that cite the reference paper (forward snowballing), and 7 other papers from the references (backward snowballing).

 1. Improving Entity Linking with Ontology Alignment for Semantic Microservices Composition
+2. An ontology alignment framework for data-driven microservices
-2. A Systematic Literature Review on Composition of Microservices through the Use of Semantic Annotations: Solutions and Techniques
+3. A Systematic Literature Review on Composition of Microservices through the Use of Semantic Annotations
-3. Hybrid composition of microservices with eucaliptool
-4. Medley: An event-driven lightweight platform for service composition
+4. Microservices: A Language-Based Approach
+5. Beethoven: An Event-Driven Lightweight Platform for Microservice Orchestration
-5. Building orchestrated microservice systems using declarative business processes
+6. Building orchestrated microservice systems using declarative business processes
-6. Beethoven: An event-driven lightweight platform for microservice orchestration
+7. Microflows: Automated Planning and Enactment of Dynamic Workflows Comprising Semantically-Annotated Microservices
+8. Microflows: Enabling agile business process modeling to orchestrate semantically-annotated microservices
+9. Microservice-oriented Approach to Automation of Distributed Scientific Computations
+10. Automated tools for the development of microservice compositions for hybrid scientific computations

 After reading the above papers I noted a number of themes that form the basis of the inclusion and exclusion criteria for RQ1 outlined below:

 **Inclusion criteria:**

-1. Discuss microservice composition
+1. Papers that discuss microservice composition
-2. Describe microservice composition method
+2. Papers that describe microservice composition method
-3. Discuss microservice orchestration, choreography or both
+3. Papers that discuss microservice orchestration, choreography or both
-4. Paper written from 2016 or later
+4. Papers published from 2017 or later
-5. Peer-reviewed
+5. Peer-reviewed papers
-6. English language only
+6. Papers that are in English language only

+After removing duplicates I was left with 1009 papers.

 **Exclusion criteria:**